Payment Hub

 ACH stands for Automated Clearing House, which is a financial network in the United States that’s used for electronic money transfers.

-ACH payments, also known as "direct payments," are a method of electronic funds transfer from one bank account to another without using paper checks, credit or debit card networks, wire transfers, or cash.
+ACH payments, also known as "direct payments," are a method of electronic funds transfer from one bank or checking account to another without using paper checks, credit or debit card networks, wire transfers, or cash.

 ACH transfers are common and familiar to most consumers, even if they aren't aware of the lingo.
 If you pay your bills electronically (rather than writing a check or entering a credit card number) or get a direct deposit from your employer, the ACH network is likely at work.